apify/apify-docs/docs/actors/development/state_persistence.md

 # [](#state-persistence)State persistence

-In events like server shutdown, your [actor]({{@link actors.md}}) run may need to migrate to another server.
-For long-running actors, this means losing the state of their progress and re-starting on the new server.
+Long-running [actor]({{@link actors.md}}) runs may need to migrate from one server to another.
+Unless you save the state of your run's progress, this means losing the state and re-starting the job on the new server.
 This can be costly.
 To avoid it, long-running actors should save (persist) their state periodically and listen for [migration events](https://sdk.apify.com/docs/api/apify#apifyevents).
 On start, these actors should [check for persisted state](#code-example), so they can continue where they left off.

 For short-running actors, the chance of a restart and the cost of repeated runs are low, so restarts can be ignored.

 ## [](#what-is-a-migration)What is a migration?

 A migration is when your actor run moves from one server to another.
-All in-progress processes are stopped.
+All in-progress processes on the current server are stopped.
 Unless you have saved your state, the actor run will restart on the new server.
 For example, if a request in your [request queue]({{@link storage/request_queue.md}}) has not been updated as **crawled** before the migration, it will be crawled again.

 **When a migration event occurs, you only have a few seconds to save your work.**